Mengistu Haile Mariam: Army life

 As an ambitious young soldier, he attracted the attention of the Eritrean-born General Aman Andom, who raised him to the rank of sergeant and assigned him duties as an errand boy in his office.
-Aman then recommended him to the Holetta Military Academy, one of the two important military academies of Ethiopia.
+Aman recommended him to the Holetta Military Academy, one of the two important military academies of Ethiopia.
 After Mengistu graduated from the Holetta Military Academy in 1957, he received the rank of Second Lieutenant.
-General Aman then became his mentor, and when the General was assigned to the commander of the Third Division took Mengistu with him to Harar, and later was assigned as an ordnance officer in the Third Division.
-He was subsequently sent to the US for the first time in 1964 to the Savanna Army Depot in Illinois for an Ordnance testing course for six months.
+General Aman became his mentor, and when the General was assigned to the commander of the Third Division, he took Mengistu with him to Harar.

+There the young man later was assigned as an ordnance officer in the Third Division.
+He was subsequently sent in 1964 to the United States for the first time, in to the Savanna Army Depot in Illinois for a six-month Ordnance testing course.

 Aman was abruptly transferred to Addis Ababa.
 The imperial regime found him too popular with the soldiers, especially after his commendable military exploits in the engagement against the Somali army at Tog Wuchale during the 1964 Ethiopian–Somali Border War.
-Prime Minister Aklilu Habte Would removed the general affectionately known to his men as "the desert lion" from army duties and assigned him as a senator, a job he hated very much as he recounted to his author, but could not refuse without arousing the Emperor's ire.
-Aman's replacement was General Haile Baikedagn, who found Mengistu an intriguer and a very dangerous young officer.
-General Haile had actually written a secret report to his superiors to put a close watch on Mengistu and not give him a raise in the military ranks.
-A few years before his second departure for training to the US he was in conflict with the then Third Division commander General Haile Baykedagn whose policy of strict discipline and order did not sit well with Mengistu.
+Prime Minister Aklilu Habte Would removed the general, affectionately known to his men as "the desert lion", from army duties and assigned him as a senator.
+Aman told a later biographer that he hated this job but could not refuse it without arousing the Emperor's ire.

+Aman was replaced by General Haile Baikedagn, who found Mengistu to be involved in intrigues and judged him to be a very dangerous young officer.
+General Haile had written a secret report to his superiors to put a close watch on Mengistu and not give him a promotion in the military ranks.
+A few years before Mengistu departed a second time to the US for training, he came into conflict with then Third Division commander General Haile Baykedagn.
+Mengistu resisted the general's policy of strict discipline and order.

 At the time, the ordnance group was offered military technical training support in the US.
-Despite his disapproval of Mengistu's insubordination and disrespect, the General was obliged to release him and Mengistu went for an 18-month training program at the Aberdeen Proving Ground in Maryland, United States.
-He also took some night classes at the University of Maryland, making him fluent in English.
+Despite his disapproval of Mengistu's insubordination and disrespect, the General released the officer for training.
+Mengistu went for an 18-month training program at the Aberdeen Proving Ground in Maryland.
+He also took some night classes at the University of Maryland, and became fluent in English.
 He returned for a third time in 1970, this time as a student at the Combined Arms Center in Fort Leavenworth, Kansas.

-Returning after his training, he was expected to command the ordnance sub-division in Harar, but was prevented by General Haile Baykedagn who cited his previous insubordination.
-Years later, Mengistu would murder General Haile Baykedagn along with 60 ministers and generals.
+Returning after his training, he was expected to command the ordnance sub-division in Harar, but was prevented by General Haile Baykedagn, who cited his previous insubordination.
+Years later, Mengistu murdered General Haile Baykedagn, along with 60 ministers and generals.